Luisa D'Oliveira

-Biography
+Early life

-Born in Vancouver, British Columbia, D'Oliveira acted and performed in several student films in school before attending Capilano University for a full year studying science and then switched to arts for her second year.
-Afterwards, she returned to acting saying "it just wasn't creative enough for me [I found my way back to acting pretty quickly]".
+Born in Vancouver, British Columbia, D'Oliveira acted and performed in several student films.
+She attended Capilano University for a full year, studying science, and then switched to arts for her second year.
+Afterwards, she returned to acting, saying, "it just wasn't creative enough for me, I found my way back to acting pretty quickly".

 She has Portuguese, Chinese, French, Scottish and Irish ancestry.